 6. Yellowjackets: ‘Monmouth College Fight Song’ (Guitarist: Robben Ford)

-Hiram could be relied upon to produce classic solos in the late 1980s, as he did with Steps Ahead, Terri Lyne Carrington and on his solo records, but this one from Sting’s …Nothing Like The Sun was just sublime.
+Hiram could be relied upon to produce classic solos in the late 1980s, as he did with Steps Ahead, Terri Lyne Carrington and on his solo records, and this from Sting’s …Nothing Like The Sun was sublime.
 Starts at 1:27:

 4. Pink Floyd: ‘Comfortably Numb’ (Guitarist: David Gilmour)